 Like I mentioned earlier, transportation costs make up some bigger part of your monthly budget for India only when you are moving around quite a lot and for long distances.
 For example, when you are traveling from one city to another every day or every second day.
 When you are living at one place and moving around only locally, it’s really not expensive.

-For example, in Goa local bus ride for 30 kilometres costs about 30 INR.
+For example, in Goa local bus ride for 30 kilometers costs about 30 INR.

 Traveling by train in India is not only convenient, but it’s also the cheapest way to travel for longer distances.
 600+ kilometer overnight journey from Mumbai to Goa in January 2016 cost us less than 400 INR.
 Though, this kind of traveling (we chose Sleeper class, which was the second cheapest option) falls into “living like local” category and might not be that kind of experience some of you would want to go through.